Trash to Treasure: Where to Donate Your Stuff

 Specialty Items

-Hearing Aid Project – Donate used hearing aids, batteries, cleaning tools, or hearing aid accessories.
-The donations go to people who cannot afford hearing aids.
+Hearing Aid Project – Donate used hearing aids, batteries, cleaning tools or hearing aid accessories.
+The donations go to individuals who cannot afford hearing aids.

 Lions International – Donate eyeglasses at a local Lions club or at a participating partner Walmart Vision Center.